sebivenlo/esd-2024-nixos-container/practical/README.md

 ### Instructions

 This tutorial will guide you through creating a Docker container that utilizes Nix for package management, incorporating Nix Flakes to manage dependencies and configurations.
-By the end, you'll have a functional Docker container configured with Nix, built using the exact code provided in this directory, in case you struggle.
+By the end, you'll have a functional Docker container configured with Nix, built using the exact code provided in the solution directory, in case you struggle with it.

 ---